 1 extra-large egg, lightly beaten

-1 egg beaten with 1 T. water for egg wash
+1 egg beaten with 1 T. water for the egg wash

 dog bone-shaped cookie cutter